Krystalli0205/Llama-cold-email-project/README.md

 Develop an automated scraping system that can automatically extract relevant job postings based on predefined criteria and generate emails for all matching positions.

 ### 2. **More Sophisticated Skill Extraction**:
--The current skill extraction is not very good. when the skillsets are not that clearly listed on the job posting, the AI will not be able to extract and parse the skills.
+- The current skill extraction is not very good. when the skillsets are not that clearly listed on the job posting, the AI will not be able to extract and parse the skills.
 - Implement a more sophisticated skill extraction system that can extract and parse skills from job postings, even if they are not clearly listed.

 ### 3. **Enhanced Matching Algorithm**: